-AHD was constrained by 30 tide gauges.
-Over the years, DCS Spatial Services has continued to monitor the stability of tide gauges via precise optical levelling, then digital levelling and recently precise EDM height traversing.
+The AHD was constrained by 30 tide gauges.
+DCS Spatial Services has continued to monitor the stability of tide gauges via precise optical levelling, then digital levelling and recently precise EDM height traversing.
 Generally conducted every two to five years, these surveys monitor the stability of the tide gauge compared to a near array of stable survey marks.

-Port Kembla tide gauge has been regularly monitored for over 20 years, while Fort Denison tide gauge has been resurveyed across 600 m of water from the island in Sydney Harbour to Mrs Macquarie's Point (and then back to the survey plug installed in 1882 on the external wall of the former Department of Lands building).
-More recently, Eden tide gauge has been similarly connected.
+Port Kembla tide gauge has been regularly monitored for more than 20 years, while Fort Denison tide gauge has been resurveyed across 600 m of water from the island in Sydney Harbour to Mrs Macquarie's Point (and then back to the 1882 survey plug on the external wall of the former